Letter Q Guide

 Throw-up

-Do: Keep the main loop inflated and readable, then tuck a compact tail into the lower-right zone so the Q still hits fast from distance.
+Do: Keep the loop fat and simple, then tuck a compact tail into the lower-right so the letter stays balanced at a glance.

 Open Throw-up